NicoleStrel/object-telecloning/README.md

 ## Overview

-Object Telecloning is an application that uses OpenCV and MediaPipe to detect and replicate objects in a virtual environment.
-This project demonstrates a practical use case of computer vision and machine learning for creating interactive experiences.
+This project uses OpenCV and MediaPipe to detect and replicate objects in a virtual environment.
+It demonstrates a practical use case of computer vision and machine learning for creating interactive experiences.

 ## How It Works

 1. **Hand and Face Detection**: MediaPipe is used to detect hands and facial landmarks in real-time.
 2. **Data Processing**: Extracts key features from detected hands, faces, and objects within the hands.
 3. **Virtual Cloning**: OpenCV is used to draw and replicate held objects based on the detected features.
-4. **Interaction**: Allows users to interact with virtual clones in real-time by blinking to clone and transfer (teleport) objects from one hand to another.
+4. **Interaction**: Allows users to interact with virtual object clones in real-time by blinking to clone and transfer (teleport) objects from one hand to another.

 ## Installation